octue/terraform-octue-twined-static/README.md

 A Terraform module for deploying the core storage and IAM resources for an Octue Twined services network to google cloud.

 > [!IMPORTANT]
-> Deploying this Terraform module is a prerequisite to deploying the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster)
-> module.
-You must deploy both to have a cloud-based Octue Twined services network.
-See [a live example here](https://github.com/octue/twined-infrastructure).
+> To deploy an Octue Twined services network, you need two terraform modules.
+This module ("core") provides infrastructure for
+> storing data and code.
+The [other ("cluster")](https://github.com/octue/terraform-octue-twined-cluster) provides a job queue
+> and compute resources (a kubernetes cluster) for running analyses.
+> A complete example using both modules can be found [here](https://github.com/octue/twined-infrastructure).

 > [!TIP]
-> Deploy this module in a separate Terraform configuration (directory/workspace) to the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster)
+> Having the cluster in a separate module allows you to destroy it whilst keeping previously stored results.
-> module.
-This allows the option to spin down the Kubernetes cluster provided by the other module while keeping the core
-> resources that contain all data produced by your Twined services available.
-Spinning the cluster down entirely can
-> save on running costs in periods of extended non-use while keeping all data available.
+> This saves on running costs in periods of extended non-use (keeping a minimal cluster ready to run analyses costs c.$30/month).

 # Infrastructure
 These resources are automatically deployed: